 The School liaises closely regarding assessment information of pupils to ensure that transfer from Pre-school to KS1, and KS2-3 is made as easy as possible for pupils with Special Educational Needs and/or Disabilities.

-In 2015-16 we had 5 children with SEND transferring to Secondary School.
+In 2017/18 we had 3 children with SEND transferring to Secondary School.
+These children attended additional transition days at Tewkesbury School.

 All pupil records were handed over in advance of pupils commencing KS3.

-Attendance and exclusion of pupils with SEND is monitored by the Head Teacher.
-Data for 2015-16 shows that attendance of the SEND pupil group was 95.91% .
-This is below the whole-school attendance figure for the same period (96.8%).
-This difference was mainly related to the low attendance of one child.
+Attendance and exclusion of pupils with SEND is monitored by the Headteacher and Inclusion Manager.
+Data for 2017/18 shows that attendance of the SEND pupil group was 95.55% .
+This is slightly below the whole-school attendance figure for the same period (97.10%).
+Targeted intervention has been put in place for 5 pupils with attendance below 96% in this group.

 The School is part of Tewkesbury District Partnership of schools (TDP), and, as such, has links to a designated Vulnerabilities, Inclusion and Attendance Officer who is able to support the school in dealing with any attendance issues, including any persistent lateness.